 See our other swarm photos on the "Swarm Trap" tab in the menu.

-A wooden box made to specific measurements to hold frames, paint to seal, and bait to hang for the purpose of attracting swarms.
+Swarm trap - a wooden box made to specific measurements to hold frames.
+Paint to seal, and bait to hang for the purpose of attracting swarms.

-Properly placed these can lure the swarm which prevents the homeless colony from hopefully moving into houses and buildings or other unwanted places,
+Properly placed, these can lure the swarm, which prevents the homeless colony from moving into houses and buildings or other unwanted places,

-More than one generation created as these have continue to improve for the bees and convenience of the beekeeper.
+More than one generation of swarm trap has been built as these continue to improve for the bees and the convenience of the beekeeper.

-Check out the page called Swarm Traps for more pictures.
+Check out the Swarm Traps page for additional pictures.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.